AshkanGoharfar/AR-online-shopping-iOS/README.md

 pod install
 ```

-Connect your iphone to your MacBook and run the code :)
+Connect your iphone to your MacBook and run the code in Xcode :)

 # Context
 ### How Augmented Reality in Ecommerce Can Deliver a More Enticing Shopping Experience?